labs12-project-showcase/labs12-project-showcase-FE/README.md

 ## Project Overview

-Lambda Showcase is a capstone project built for Lambda School to create a central place for prospective employers to discover Lambda School candidates and the projects they've built.
+"Hire Lambda" is a capstone project built for Lambda School to create a central place for prospective employers to discover Lambda School candidates and the projects they've built.

 You can find the deployed project at https://hirelambdastudents.com